Boston's movement to end racism

 - $1 million to support trauma teams and counseling services at BPHC

 - $2 million for community based programs and support, such as violence intervention grants, youth programming, language and food access, immigrant advancement, the Age Strong Commision and the Human Rights Commission

 - $2 million for additional BEST Clinicians and mental health supports at the Boston Police Department

 - $2 million for initiatives to support minority and women-owned businesses

 - $2 million for additional housing supports and youth homelessness programs

-Create a new Task Force, a nine-person group chaired by former U.S. Attorney for the District of Massachusetts, Wayne Budd, to translate these commitments to immediate action, including:
+Create a new Task Force, an 11-person group chaired by former U.S. Attorney for the District of Massachusetts, Wayne Budd, to translate these commitments to immediate action, including:

 - Reviewing Boston Police’s use of force policies

 - Recommending rigorous implicit bias training for officers

 Led by Police Commissioner William Gross, completed a review with the Boston Police Department of police’s use of force policies outlined in the “8 Can’t Wait” effort, resulting in clarified rules and the implementation of several reforms.